2. Accessible Employment Standard

 - Educating and training of employees with respect to accessibility in employment [Duty to Accommodate, Return to Work plans, Accessibility and Career Development].

-As of May 1, 2020, Brandon University is required to implement an Emergency Response Planning process for faculty, staff and students who require assistance during an emergency.
+Brandon University has implemented an Emergency Response Planning process for faculty, staff and students who require assistance during an emergency.

-We will also continue to focus on reducing barriers to the recruitment process and will be offering information sessions on a variety of the accessible employment topics identified in the legislation.
+We continue to focus on reducing barriers to the recruitment process and will be offering information sessions on a variety of the accessible employment topics identified in the legislation.